-- Generic keywords tend to achieve a very poor conversion rate on transactional websites.
+- Generic keywords tend to achieve very poor conversion rates on transactional websites.

-- Poor results are achieved for KPIs like time on site, bounce rate and pages per visit, resulting in the demotion of the landing page or domain.
+- Poor results are achieved for KPIs like time on site, bounce rate and pages per visit, resulting in the down-ranking of the landing page or domain.

 Niche keywords and keyword combinations are the optimal solution

-If you’re looking to launch a new website or optimize an existing website in Germany, our SEO agency will advise you on the adoption of so-called long-tail keywords.
-While search volumes for long-tail keywords are typically much lower than for their short-tail counterparts, the total volume achieved across multiple combinations can often bring the hoped-for success.
-Long-tail keywords such as “buy Nike shoes”, “builders in Berlin” or “hotels on Lake Garda” clearly reflect the user’s intention and enable the creation of a perfectly optimized topic page.
+If you’re looking to launch a new website or optimize an existing website in Germany, our SEO agency will advise you on the adoption of so-called ‘long-tail keywords’.
+While search volumes for long-tail keywords are typically much lower than for their short-tail counterparts, the total volume achieved across multiple combinations can often bring the desired success.
+Long-tail keywords such as ‘buy Nike shoes’, ‘builders in Berlin’ or ‘hotels on Lake Garda’ clearly reflect the user’s intention and enable the creation of a perfectly optimized sub-page.

-At this stage of keyword research, it is important not to take too detailed an approach but to focus on combining two to three keywords in the title of the page.
-Additional niches can then be incorporated when building the page.
-If, for example, optimization is being carried out for the keyword “hotel on Lake Garda”, a hotel provider or comparison service might consider using the following secondary keyword combinations:
+At this stage of keyword research, it is important not to get mired in detail but to focus on combining two to three keywords in the title of the page.
+Additional niches can then be incorporated when creating the content.
+If, for example, optimization is being carried out for the keyword ‘hotel on Lake Garda’, a hotel provider or comparison service might consider using the following secondary keyword combinations:

 - 5 star hotel Lake Garda